Electric field and electric forces in a spontaneously polarized nonpolar isotropic dielectric: Electric field

-Below we show that such approach allows us to solve the problem.
-Here, $\varepsilon^{(i)}$ is the ``induced'' dielectric permittivity.
-That $\varepsilon$ is a characteristic of the given dielectric without the spontaneous polarization, but in the presence of an external electric field.
-This follows from the physical meaning of the induced polarization $\textbf{P}_{i}$ as a local response to the electric field $\textbf{E}_{0}$ created in the dielectric.
-It is obvious that the response is independent of which force has created the field $\textbf{E}_{0}$ at the given point of the dielectric. $\textbf{E}_{0}$ can be created by free charges outside the system or by spontaneous charges inside the system.
+should be satisfied analogously to the polarization of a dielectric by an external field $\textbf{E}_{0}$.
+Here, $\varepsilon$ is the usual dielectric permittivity.
+Indeed, the response is independent of which force has created the field $\textbf{E}_{0}$ at the given point of the dielectric. $\textbf{E}_{0}$ can be created by free charges outside the system or by spontaneous charges inside the system.
 In both cases, the value of $\textbf{P}_{i}$ must be the same.
 The resulting field is $\textbf{E}=\textbf{E}_{0}+\textbf{E}_{i}$, where $\textbf{E}_{i}$ is the field created by induced dipoles.
 Since $\textbf{P}_{i}$ is identical in both cases, $\textbf{E}$ should be also the same.
-Therefore, the relation $4\pi \textbf{P}_{i}=(\varepsilon^{(i)}-1)\textbf{E}$ valid for the induced polarization should also be satisfied, if $\textbf{E}_{0}$ is created by spontaneous dipoles.